 Letter of Warning

-Criteria for Termination: Failure of the fellow to fulfill the obligations of the residency training.
+Criteria for Termination: Failure of the Fellow to fulfill the obligations of the Fellowship training.

-Any action, conduct, or health status of the fellow that is adverse to the best interests of patient care or the institutions to which the resident is assigned.
+Any action, conduct, or health status of the Fellow that is adverse to the best interests of patient care or the institutions to which the Fellow is assigned.

 Breach of professional ethics, as defined by the American Academy of Physician Assistants, in the Guidelines for Ethical Conduct.